arangodb/arangodb/Documentation/DocuBlocks/Rest/User Management/README.md

 @RESTBODYPARAM{passwd,string,required,string}
 The user password as a string.
 If no password is specified, the empty string will be used.
-If you pass the special value *ARANGODB_DEFAULT_ROOT_PASSWORD*, the password will be set the value stored in the environment variable `ARANGODB_DEFAULT_ROOT_PASSWORD`.
+If you pass the special value *ARANGODB_DEFAULT_ROOT_PASSWORD*, then the password will be set the value stored in the environment variable `ARANGODB_DEFAULT_ROOT_PASSWORD`.
 This can be used to pass an instance variable into ArangoDB.
 For example, the instance identifier from Amazon.